I look at a lot of LinkedIn profiles of executive job seekers.

 One of the main ways recruiters and hiring decision makers at your target companies identify good-fit candidates is by searching relevant keywords on LinkedIn.
 Through company and industry research, you need to identify which keywords and phrases must be in your headline and elsewhere in your LinkedIn profile.

-Don’t make these 3 mistakes in your LinkedIn professional headline:
+Get the best impact with your LinkedIn profile.
+Don’t make these 3 mistakes in your LinkedIn professional headline

 1. Neglecting the right keywords

 As much as I’d like people to reinforce their personal brand by getting some personality in their headline, I feel packing it with keywords is more important.
 For the most part, save the descriptive adjectives for your Summary and Experience sections, and elsewhere.

 You should use your headline as a means to draw people to your profile.
 That means making sure it contains the keywords the people you want to attract will be searching on LinkedIn to find people like you.

 LinkedIn and other search engines may not recognize phrases that vary from the exact words in any way.